slutske22/firestations-db/README.md

 ## Develop

 If you are interested in developing this application further, you can fork or clone it.
 Running `npm run setup` in the root folder will install all dependencies for both the client and server applications, and `npm start` will build the front end, and run the backend server.
 You can also `cd` into the `client` or `server` folders and with with each application individually.

+### Multiple `package.json`s?

+The `client` and `server` folders each contain self-standing applications, with their own dependencies and scripts.
+The root folder `package.json` offers some scripts which simply bundle the install, build, and server launch scripts from these two applications.
+This is ideal for deploying the two applications separately (in a dev environment, for example), or when trying to build the front end and launch the back end server all in one command (which works well on an AWS EC2 instance).
+However, for deployment on Heroku, Heroku requires that all node modules be available at the root level.
+So all dependencies from both `server` and `client` are copied into the root `package.json` file.
+While redundant, this solution enables development and production in a variety of environments.

 ### To do: